-Right now you’re probably thinking that ice cubes are always clear.
+Right now, you probably think that ice cubes are always clear.
 They’re made from water, right?
-But there’s a difference between a crystal clear ice cube, and the semi-cloudy ones that inhabit the far-reaches of your freezer.
+But there’s a difference between a crystal clear ice cube and the semi-cloudy ones that inhabit the far-reaches of your freezer.

-That means that clear cubes make a difference.
-Cloudy ones look almost freezer burned, and they can actually affect the taste of your beverage.
+Clear cubes can make a difference, and it goes beyond the appearance.
+Cloudy cubes look almost freezer burned, and they can actually affect the taste of your beverage.
 No one wants that.
 In fact, getting clear ice cubes has become such a popular pursuit that you can find lots of complicated and scientific ways to go about it.
 You can also find simple and practical ways to do it.
-Here are three easy tips on how to make clear ice cubes at home.
+Here are three easy methods you can try for how to make clear ice cubes at home.

 You probably make your ice cubes at home with tap water.
 You toss the last, lone cubes into your glass, let the tap run a second or two, and then refill the tray.
 The only thing you probably think about during this process is why you’re the only one who ever makes ice.

-That’s an impossible question to answer, but the actual process of how to make clear ice is relatively quick, and easy, when you use tap water.
+That’s an impossible question to answer, but making ice is relatively quick and easy when you use tap water.
 The problem is that tap water contains dissolved gasses, and that’s what creates that milky effect.

-Using purified water will help give your ice a nice clear look.
+Using purified water will help give your ice a clearer look.
 To get purified water you can use bottled water or a pitcher filtration system, like a Brita.
-If you want purified water without spending any extra cash, or wasting plastic bottles, then you can simply boil it.
+If you want purified water without spending any extra cash or wasting plastic bottles, then you can boil it.
 In fact, you’ll need to boil it twice.

-It seems counterintuitive to boil water before you freeze it, but boiling gets rid of the dissolved gasses.
+It seems counter-intuitive to boil water before you freeze it, but boiling gets rid of the dissolved gasses.
 You boil the water, let it cool, and then bring it to a boil again.
-You then let the boiled water cool just enough so that you can safely handle it, and then you pour it into your ice cube trays.
+You then let the boiled water cool just enough so that you can safely handle it and pour it into your ice cube trays.

-The result is not only clear ice cubes, but pure ones as well.
-They won’t contaminate your drinks, and they’ll help make even a simple glass of water look more appealing.
+The result is not only clear ice cubes, but they are pure as well.
+They won’t contaminate your drinks with an odd taste or impurities, and they’ll help make even a simple glass of water look more appealing.

 The mold also creates a denser ice cube that will melt slower in your drink, and it keeps the ice from diluting the taste.
 You wind up with a sizeable clear cube that fits perfectly in your glass of whiskey, and won’t interfere with the taste.